yati-sagade/opencv-ndarray-conversion/README.md

     $ make
     $ make test

-This will build an object file usable in other projects, `conversion.o` and run tests from `test.py`, which actually uses the compiled `examples.so` Python module to test matrix multiplication. `examples.so` is built from `examples.cpp`, which contains a few examples of using the converter.
+This builds and tests the project.
+Specifically, it builds the core converter in `conversion.o` and a set of examples in `examples.so`, which is a Python module containing a few examples of using the converter. `test.py` contains a test-suite to test (and demonstrate) the converter.

 [1]: http://www.boost.org/doc/libs/1_53_0/libs/python/doc/index.html
 [2]: http://www.numpy.org/